Skip to main content

 "Number Stomper" is an upcoming roguelite puzzle game where players place stained glass tiles on a grid to score points and earn achievements.
 Achievements include reaching high scores, placing tiles in specific arrangements, and combining tiles in certain ways.
 Earning achievements unlocks new tile types, upgrades, board spaces, and features.
 As progress is carried over between rounds, the goal is to continuously expand the board and uncover the secrets of RoGlass.

-• The game is relatively short, with many players completing it in just a few hours, leading to concerns about replayability and content longevity.
+• The game is relatively short, with many players completing it in around 5 to 8 hours, leading to concerns about replayability and content longevity.

 • gameplay